 Diabetes; type 2 diabetes; type 1 diabetes; sugar diabetes; T2DM; T1DM; insulin-dependent diabetes mellitus; IDDM; non-insulin-dependent diabetes; juvenile-onset diabetes

-Diabetes can be looked for by testing a urine sample for sugar but for a diagnosis, a blood sample is required.
+Diabetes can be indicated by testing a urine sample for sugar, but for a diagnosis, a blood sample is required.
 This may be a simple measurement of the sugar level, usually fasting (fasting blood glucose).
-Sometimes, particularly in pregnancy, a glucose tolerance test is performed which involves blood tests before and 2 hours after a sugary drink.
+Sometimes, particularly in pregnancy, an ‘oral glucose tolerance test’ (OGTT) is performed.
+This involves blood tests before and 2 hours after a sugary drink.

-The aim of treatment in diabetes is to
+The aim of treatment in diabetes is to:

 Insulin treatment can cause weight gain and low blood sugar.
 In addition, there may be discomfort at the injection site.
 There are several types of tablets used to treat diabetes and they have different side-effects.
 The most common are diarrhoea (metformin), nausea (GLP-1 agonists), weight-gain (sulphonylureas and pioglitazone), low blood sugar (sulphonylureas) and genital thrush (SGLT2 inhibitors).
 However, not all patients will experience some or any of these side-effects and patients should discuss any concerns with their doctor.

 Having diabetes requires life-long treatment and follow-up by health professionals.
 It is associated with an increased risk of strokes, heart attacks, nerve damage, eye and kidney problems, and poor blood circulation to the legs.
 Medical care aims to minimise these risks by controlling blood sugar levels, blood pressure, cholesterol, and screening for possible complications caused by the diabetes.